opf/openproject/docs/cloud-edition-guide/README.md

 ### Can I create a custom domain name instead of example.openproject.com?

 Yes, you can create your custom domain name.
 For this service we charge €100 once-off.
 Please add it in your booking process (will soon be available) or contact us via email (support@openproject.com).

+### Is it possible to access the PostgreSQL tables (read-only) on a hosted OpenProject instance via ODBC or another protocol (e.g. to extract data for PowerBI)?

+Access to the database (including the PostgreSQL tables) is restricted for the Enterprise cloud edition due to technical and security reasons.
+Instead, you can use the OpenProject API to both read and write data (where supported): https://docs.openproject.org/api.
+If you require direct database access, you may want to take a look at the OpenProject Enterprise on-premises edition which you can run on your own server: https://www.openproject.org/enterprise-edition.